johanzi/gwas_gemma/README.md

 ## VCF file preprocessing
 Consider a VCF file containing 100 *Arabidopsis thaliana*, but the phenotype of only 80 accessions is available.
 The VCF file must then be first subset to these 80 accessions before being used in gemma.
 The VCF file input for GWAS should not contains indels, singletons, and keep only biallelic positions (non-alternative position can be removed to reduce file size).
 Also, the calls should be filtered by their quality for every individual, for instance a quality of minimum 25 (GQ>=25) and a coverage of minimum 3 reads (DP>=3) to keep the genotype for a certain SNP and individual (GT field in VCF).

-I divide here the steps for the sake of clarity.
-Refer to [Three-liners](#section-id-100) to reduce the number of intermediary files and save CPU time.

 <div id='section-id-41'/>